Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 What’s the best stabilizer for a beanie?

-Whether you are embroidering a fleece or a knit beanie, the best stabilizer for beanies is a cut-away or PolyMesh stabilizer.
-This stabilizer keeps stretchy beanies from distorting during the stitching process and also provides the best support for designs with a higher stitch count.
+Whether you are embroidering a fleece or a knit beanie, the best stabilizer for beanies is a cut-away or no-show mesh (PolyMesh) stabilizer.
+This stabilizer keeps stretchy beanies from distorting during the stitching process and provides the best support for designs with a higher stitch count.

-However, this type of stabilizer also remains on the inside of the beanie once you’re done embroidering.
-If you’ve chosen a beanie with a fold at the base, no one will ever be the wiser!
-However, if you’re embroidering a single-layer one, though, you’ll have to weigh your options.
+However, this type of stabilizer also remains on the inside of the beanie after embroidering.
+If you’ve chosen a beanie with a fold at the base, no one will be the wiser!
+However, if you’re embroidering a single-layer beanie, you’ll have to weigh your options.

-You may be able to get away with tear-away or wash-away stabilizer if you have a very lightly stitched design on a beanie that is secured to the hoop very well.
-For instance, a self-adhesive tear-away can provide decent results on fleece beanies (more so than knitted ones) and works best with designs with a lower stitch count.
-That being said, if you’re troubleshooting a poor stitch out and were using tear-away stabilizer, I recommend giving cut-away a try before changing any other parameters.
+You may be able to get away with tear-away or wash-away stabilizer if you have a low stitch-count design on a beanie that is secured to the hoop well.
+For instance, a self-adhesive tear-away can provide decent results on fleece beanies (more so than knitted ones) and works okay with simple, low-density designs.
+That being said, if you’re troubleshooting a poor stitch out and used tear-away stabilizer, I recommend giving cut-away a try before changing other parameters.

 I also recommend a water-soluble topper for this project.
-This light film layer will also support the stitches better and keep them from sinking into the beanie ribbing!
+This light film layer supports the stitches better and keeps them from sinking into the beanie ribbing!

 Beanie Embroidery Ideas and Design Considerations

 Because embroidering on a ribbed beanie can be difficult, it’s important to pick a design that’s going to work with you and not against you!